lmath/regression/src/main/scala/docs/week1.md

-Machine learning algorithms can learn to do a particular task without being explicitly programmed by building a mathematical model based on sample resources.data, known as "training resources.data".
-Then, that model can be applied to new resources.data not previously used to build the model.
+Machine learning algorithms can learn to do a particular task without being explicitly programmed by building a mathematical main.scala.model based on sample resources.data, known as "training resources.data".
+Then, that main.scala.model can be applied to new resources.data not previously used to build the main.scala.model.

 ##### What is an algorithm?